CodersOS/linux-iso-creator/iso-creation/README.md

 Customization
 -------------

-You may wan to change the following variables in the [configuration.sh](configuration.sh) file:
+You may want to change the following variables in the [configuration.sh](configuration.sh) file:

 - `ARCH` is the architecture of the live cd.
   Example: `amd64`.
 See [here][chroot].
+  if you change the architecture, you may also want to change the variable `image_download`.
 - `RELEASE` is the release of the live cd.
   If it has the value `xenial`, it uses ubuntu 16.4 See [here][chroot] for why it is used.
   See [here][ubuntu-releases] for a list of ubuntu releases.
   If you change the release, also change [the sources][h-sources]
+- `image_download` is a download link to a zip file which contains the files if the iso image.

 Sources
 ~~~~~~~